Head: Research and Higher Degrees

 Law Building – Room 7, 1st Floor

 Dr Soni is a member of the African Society of International Law, the African Institute of International Law, the International Law Association (South African Branch), the International Association of Bioethics, and the African Bioethics Network.
 She serves on the Board of the Association for Responsible Research and Innovation in Genome Editing (ARRIGE) and previously served on the Advisory Board of the AI and Genomics Futures project (a collaboration between the Ada Lovelace Institute and the Nuffield Council on Bioethics).
-She regularly presents her work internationally and has been an invited speaker at the U.S.–Africa Leaders Summit (2022) and at the American University of Beirut conference on Justice for Gaza.
-She is also an invited participant in the civil society Gaza Tribunal, and a forthcoming presenter at the World Congress on Bioethics and keynote speaker at the Feminist Approaches to Bioethics Congress (2026).
+She regularly presents her work internationally and she is frequently an invited participant on expert panels and roundtables, such as the Nuffield Council (U.K) on Bioethics Expert Workshop on the 14-day Rule, and the Lorentz Centre (Leiden) Expert Workshop on Ethical Boundaries in Embryo Model Research, and regularly contributes to public and media engagement.
+She was also an invited participant in the civil society Gaza Tribunal, and opening plenary speaker at the Feminist Approaches to Bioethics Congress (2026).
+In 2026, Dr Soni received the International Association of Bioethics Award for Bioethics Service in the Face of Challenges, which recognises outstanding contributions that advance bioethics beyond academic scholarship and translate knowledge into meaningful impact.
+The award recognised her sustained commitment to principled engagement with difficult and politically sensitive ethical issues, particularly the impacts of armed conflict on women, children and other vulnerable populations.